natanya22/Timed-Traffic-Simulation-Over-Small-City-Plans/README.md

  Creating effecient traffic schedules from given city plans

- Given input test file , reading inputs for
+ Given input test file , reading inputs for:

 Simulation Time , No. of Intersections , No. of Streets, No. of Cars, Bonus Points